Anticentromere antibody; ACA

 A blood sample drawn from a vein in your arm

 The anticentromere antibody (ACA) is an autoantibody - a protein produced by the immune system that mistakenly targets the body's own tissues.
 More specifically, it is one of several antinuclear antibodies and it targets the centromere, a component of the chromosomes found in the nucleus of the body's cells.
-The ACA test detects and measures the amount of anticentromere antibody in the blood to help diagnose a form of systemic sclerosis (scleroderma).
+The Centromere Ab test detects and measures the amount of anticentromere antibody in the blood to help diagnose a form of systemic sclerosis (scleroderma).

 Systemic sclerosis is a group of rare connective tissue disorders.
 There are two distinct subtypes: diffuse cutaneous systemic sclerosis that affects the entire body and limited cutaneous systemic sclerosis.
 These subsets of systemic sclerosis are defined on the basis of the extent of skin involvement.
 ACA is found in about 60 - 80 per cent of people who have limited systemic sclerosis.
 Only about 5 per cent of patients with diffuse systemic sclerosis have ACA.